computingfor/computingfor.github.io/src/content/project4.md

 <div class="problem">

 **Problem 5.** Create an interesting augmented chat bot.
 Your bot should be able to do something that cannot be done as well with a good unaugmented model.

-To submit this problem, you can either *demo* your bot in class on May 2 and submit a link to your bot, or you can provide a written dscription of your bot and how you built it.
 </div>

+To submit this problem, you can either *demo* your bot in class on May 2 and, or you can provide a written dscription of your bot and how you built it.

+In addition, you should make your bot public and submit a link to your bot (in the Canvas discussion for this project), unless you have a reason to want to keep your bot private in which case you should explain why you want to keep your bot private and provide a few transcripts showing its behavior.